jatinsehrwt/jatinsehrwt/README.md

 ## Full Stack Web Developer

-> Why do a simple task in 2 hours, when you can automate that in 2 months.

 -   🧠  I'm currently learning Next.js with tailwindcss.
 -   💬  Ask me about new and innovative technologies.
 -   🖥️  See my portfolio at [jatinseh.dev](http://jatinseh.dev)